 Fixed on the program is, among other things Nordic Salsa Camp in Brandbjerg.
-But they have also been to Cuba in 2017 with the whole family, where they danced to every single occasion they got.
+But they have also been in Cuba in 2017 with the whole family, dancing at every opportunity they got.
 They booked some private lessons and heard lots of great music on their trip around the island.

-From Salsa to Oktoberfest - DK gets added color
+From salsa to Oktoberfest - DK gets added colour

-Mia, who is German, has over the years infected Søren and the whole family as well as the Salsa Association with her passion for October parties.
-So far, it has resulted in several October parties in Salsa Latina and in private.
+Mia, who is German, has over the years infected Søren and the whole family as well as the salsa club with her passion for Oktoberfests.
+So far, this has resulted in several Oktoberfests in Salsa Latina and in private.

 Two years ago, they even managed to get a dance-lovers group together to learn Schuhplattler (a traditional German dance style), which they have now performed with in 2 rounds.
 The group can be booked if anyone is interested in a special feature for their October party ;-).

-In 2021, this passion for German beer and horn music will hopefully culminate in a major Oktoberfest in Hvalsø Hallerne .
+In 2022, this passion for German beer and horn music will hopefully culminate in a big Oktoberfest in Hvalsø Hallerne.

 With the future in mind - "it will be good again!"